drymon/embconfig/README.md

 - Generate unit tests for each `.cfg` input file to ensure comprehensive test coverage and validation of functionalities.
+- Currently only the `int`, `float`, and `double` types are supported.
+We will work to support the array char type to support string config.

 ## Contributions
 Contributions are welcome!